Sorry, you need to enable JavaScript to visit this website.

 Gary is the Executive Director of Investment Services.

-He has 25 years of institutional investment experience, and joined PEBA in 2005.
+He has 25 years of institutional investment experience and joined our organization in 2005.
 Since 2016, Gary has led investment strategy, implementation, monitoring and reporting activities for the Public Employees Pension Plan (PEPP) and Municipal Employees’ Pension Plan (MEPP).

 He oversees the work of more than 70 external investment managers in asset classes ranging from Canadian and foreign equities to real estate to private markets.